monadicsystems/okapi/docs/index.md

 api = instantiate id myServer
 ```

-Notice, the Server type for Matchpoints is much simpler than the Server type for Endpoints.
+The Server type for Matchpoints is much simpler than the Server type for Endpoints.

 ### Matchpoints vs. Endpoints